Give Crooked Cucumber to a friend

 In the beginner's mind there are many possibilities, but in the expert's there are few.

 The earliest known version of the lecture that Shunryu Suzuki gave in Los Altos on Beginner's Mind which was used in the book Zen Mind, Beginner's Mind.
-This is from a manuscripts typed by Marian Derby, known to many as Marian Mountain.
+This is from either a manuscripts typed for Trudy Dixon to work on in which case it would be close to exactly word for word or by Marian Derby, known to many as Marian Mountain.
 Marian edited her transcripts quite minimally, so the Suzuki quote you can see above and below might have even been further from what it came to be.
-This is something he wanted.
+This is something Suzuki wanted.
 He didn't want his lectures to be printed or published without editing by his students.
 In the case of the Zen Mind, Beginner's Mind lectures as well as others edited in his lifetime, the editors (Trudy Dixon or Richard Baker) would go over the editing with Suzuki - though I seem to remember that he didn't seem to care much and just trusted what they were doing.
 The spirit is not lost in editing - at least in my opinion by the editing that has been done so far.

 In beginner's mind we have many possibilities, but in expert mind there is not much possibility.

 I was very much impressed by your practice this morning.
-Although your posture was not perfect, the feeling you have here is wonderful.
+Although your posture was not perfect, but the feeling you have here is wonderful.
 There is no comparison to it.
 At the same time we should make our effort to keep this feeling forever in your practice.
-This is very, very important.
-In Japanese art -- when you master some art -- when you become successor of your master, you will receive some paper on which something is written.
-No one know what it is.
-It is very difficult to figure out what it is -- to explain what it is.
-But if you have beginner's mind, it's all right.
-If you can say, "Thank you very much," that's enough.
-But this is very difficult.
-So by your practice we must make our beginner's mind more and more -- we should appreciate beginner's mind.
-This is the secret of practice.
-Zen practice.
+This is very very important.
+In Japanese art, when you master some art -- when you become successor of your master, you will receive some paper on which something is written.

 Back to Lectures